-Environmental legal research is complex.
-It is not about the one good case that provides you with the answer.
+Environmental law research is complex.
 In addition to legal authorities that apply to situations, there is often scientific, technical and other information to consider.
-The challenge is to locate and use relevant information in a timely and cost effective manner.
+The challenge is to locate and use relevant information in a timely and effective manner.

-This Guide focuses on environmental law resources as well as non-law environmental materials that are useful in the study and practice of environmental law to lead you to environmental case law, statutes and legislative history, administrative law, international and foreign environmental law, scientific and statistics sources, news and updating services, and specialized web sites.
-It includes legal research resources such as books, articles, Westlaw, Lexis, and Bloomberg Law, as well as databases we subscribe to and also the ever-expanding number of free websites.
+This Guide focuses not only on environmental law resources but also on non-law environmental materials that are useful in the study and practice of environmental law, to lead you to environmental case law, statutes and legislative history, administrative law, international and foreign environmental law, scientific and statistics sources, news and updating services, and specialized web sites.
+It includes legal research resources such as books, articles, Westlaw and Lexis, as well as databases we subscribe to and the ever-expanding number of free websites.

 There are numerous ways to begin research, depending on the issue at hand, the purpose of the research, and the knowledge and skills of the researcher.

-Take the time to create an effective research strategy by brainstorming search terms, making a preliminary list potentially useful primary and secondary sources, and keeping track of your research.
+Take the time to develop an effective research strategy by brainstorming search terms, making a preliminary list potentially useful primary and secondary sources, and keeping track of your research.

-In addition to books and the resources on Westlaw, Lexis and Bloomberg Law, other secondary sources are helpful.
-Among the databases most frequently used for environmental law research are: Environmental Law Institute’s Environmental Law Reporter; Bloomberg/BNA Environment Reporter; and the Energy & Environment news sources which include E & E Daily, ClimateWire, EnergyWire, and GreenWire.
+In addition to books and the resources on Westlaw and Lexis, other secondary sources are helpful.
+Among the databases most frequently used for environmental law research are: Environmental Law Institute’s Environmental Law Reporter, Environment Complete, JSTOR, EBook Central, and the Energy & Environment news sources which include E & E Daily, ClimateWire, EnergyWire, and GreenWire.
 These and additional resources are listed in the Databases section of this Guide.